 Goal 2: Add A Small Console Table

 I have to give my husband all the credit for this addition (I mean, I did sand, but other than that…).
-My original thought was to stain this table with a dark stain, closer to the color of the floor, but when we brought it inside I started to question my choice because I loved the rustic look of the raw barnwood.
+My original thought was to stain this table with a dark stain, closer to the color of the floor, but when we brought it inside I started to question my choice because I love the rustic look of the raw barnwood.
 In the end, we decided to leave it natural and I love how it cozies up the entry.

 To decorate the table, I shopped my house for items I already had on hand.
 While I struggle with decorating, I do love layers of textured neutrals, which is what I was going for with the tobacco basket, old books, pinecones, and fall pumpkins.

 In addition to a mirror, I wanted to add some wall décor to the right of the door.
 Originally, I thought about framing a free printable, then I thought about doing a DIY Scroll (which I may still do at some point in the future).
 Then I went out a gathered a bunch of fall leaves and put them in a frame, and this hung for a few days before I finally decided to create my own “print”.
 I absolutely love the song “So Will I”, so I used some of the lyrics to create a framed print.

 UPDATE: While this frame print lasted quite awhile, I always thought it looked a little plain and lonely on the wall, so I grabbed several clipboard from the dollar store and created one of my favorite projects.
 See our vintage clipboard gallery wall here.

 I honestly wasn’t sure what I was going to do to give our very plain door a facelift.
 I looked through some of my crafting supplies and found two embroidery hoops and some faux wheat… eventually creating a fall feel on our door.
 This will be changed out with the seasons, but it works well for now.
 You can find the tutorial for this project here.